trustlines-protocol/tl-docs/docs/docs/use_cases/time_credits/time_credits_on_trustlines.md

 To help visualize unique ways to implement time credits in your community, you can check out [Time Credits - User Stories](time_credits_user_stories).

-> #### Top 7 reasons to use Trustlines for time credits
+!!! tip "Top 7 reasons to use Trustlines for time credits"

->
-> * Trustlines enables a "decentralized timebank," the easiest way to start using time credits.
+    * Trustlines enables a "decentralized timebank," the easiest way to start using time credits.
-> * Community groups can facilitate direct transfers of value between members by providing a trusted intermediary.
+    * Community groups can facilitate direct transfers of value between members by providing a trusted intermediary.
 This is useful when the two individuals are strangers and are not willing to create a trustline.
-> * Businesses get a direct, granular way to support trusted community groups and individuals, by agreeing to accept their time credits as payment.
+    * Businesses get a direct, granular way to support trusted community groups and individuals, by agreeing to accept their time credits as payment.
-> * Community groups can partner with other trusted organizations, to facilitate direct transfers of value between members of their different communities.
+    * Community groups can partner with other trusted organizations, to facilitate direct transfers of value between members of their different communities.
 This is useful when people do not share direct trustlines.
-> * Community partnerships also expand both networks of partner businesses, thus growing the "spend" network of all volunteers.
+    * Community partnerships also expand both networks of partner businesses, thus growing the "spend" network of all volunteers.
-> * Volunteer groups will have a better ability to estimate the total number of hours their members plan to contribute over a set time period.
+    * Volunteer groups will have a better ability to estimate the total number of hours their members plan to contribute over a set time period.
 This information is based on the capacity of the received credit limits.
-> * Using Trustlines would result in a transparent, public source of data to track the scope and impact of community work.
+    * Using Trustlines would result in a transparent, public source of data to track the scope and impact of community work.
 Such transparency will be important in shaping future policy decisions)

 ## Time credits and the circular economy